-When we talk about energy I think it’s really important to have a balance, a balanced view of what we need as consumers but also what we need to protect the integrity for future generations.
+When we talk about energy, I think it’s really important to have a balanced view of what we need as consumers but also what we need to protect the integrity of the environment for future generations.

-For me, leadership is about making choices, and the choices we make each and every day inform and shape what we need to do in order to enjoy our lives but also harmonize with what we can to protect and preserve the environment.
+For me, leadership is about making choices.
+The choices we make each and every day inform and shape what we need to do in order to enjoy our lives, but also to harmonize with what we can do to protect and preserve the environment.

 What inspired you to make a serious commitment to saving energy in your own life?

-Californians have a very healthy recognition of two things, that we’re in earthquake country and drought country.
-So being very intentional of how we’d make a contribution while making it interesting and inspirational for others led to us wanting to make the effort in our own neighborhood, and in our family.
+Californians have a very healthy recognition of two things: that we’re in earthquake country and drought country.
+So being very intentional about how we could make a contribution while making it interesting and inspirational for others led us to want to make the effort in our own neighborhood and family.

-My brother-in-law had installed solar panels.
-I was envious.
-We made an earnest attempt to do so ourselves but a very large California sycamore in our backyard (was in the way).
+My brother-in-law had installed solar panels, and I was envious.
+We made an earnest attempt to do so ourselves, but a very large California sycamore in our backyard was in the way.

 I was looking for an opportunity to do something that would make a statement.
-So when the opportunity came about for the California rebate and being in the thick of a crushing drought, we said this is our time to strike – and balance what we’d already done on the inside with what we wanted to do on the outside.
+So when the opportunity came about for the California rebate, and being in the thick of a crushing drought, we said this is our time to strike—to balance what we’d already done on the inside with what we wanted to do on the outside.

 What were the first steps you took toward becoming energy efficient?

-Southern California is a desert.
-So in a lot of ways we’re returning it back to its natural order.
-By putting in succulents and natives that are drought tolerant was how I was able to cross this divide.
-It’s called zero-scaping, reducing greenhouse gas and making it drought tolerant.
+Southern California is a desert, so in a lot of ways, we’re returning it back to its natural order.
+By putting in succulents and natives that are drought tolerant, I was able to cross this divide.
+It’s called zero-scaping: reducing greenhouse gas emissions and making landscapes drought tolerant.
 And I love the fact that we were the first on our block.

 We also installed a drip system that takes less water, so there’s a little science to yard work as well.
-It’s more intricate, costlier, but like I said, a very balanced way of preserving and protecting.
+It’s more intricate and costlier, but like I said, a very balanced way of preserving and protecting nature.
 My wife put in a wonderful lavender garden, and in the summertime it’s a haven for honeybees and birds.
-And we all know, bees are the great pollinators of our natural world.
+And we all know that bees are the great pollinators of our natural world.
 So I know that we are doing our part to keep the ecosystem going.

-We put in dual-pane energy efficient doors and windows, that let in natural light.
+We put in dual-pane energy-efficient doors and windows that let in natural light.
 We never have to turn on the lights until evening.
-We have skylights, people ask, where’s the switch?
-(There’s so much) natural light.
-And even our California sycamore, it provides so much shade.
+We have skylights, and people ask, where’s the switch?
+There’s so much natural light.
+And even our California sycamore provides so much shade.
 It’s a very heavy tree, a full canopy.
-The temperature (in that part of our house) went up exponentially when we trimmed it.
+The temperature in that part of our house went up exponentially when we trimmed it.

-We have all energy efficient LED bulbs and recessed lighting.
-And like I said, because of the natural light (coming in) I can literally count on one hand how many lamps we have in the entire house.
-The washer and dryer are new Smart appliances.
+We have installed all energy-efficient LED bulbs and recessed lighting.
+And like I said, because of the natural light coming in, I can literally count on one hand how many lamps we have in the entire house.
+The washer and dryer are new smart appliances.
 We spent a considerable amount on that.

 What’s one easy thing people can do to save energy?

-Your home electronic devices.
-There are so many of them in our world, they’re energy vampires.
-So just taking the time to either put them on a power strip or just turn them off.
+Your home electronic devices: there are so many of them in our world, they’re energy vampires.
+So just take the time to either put them on a power strip or turn them off.
 It’s such a quick and easy thing that everybody can do.

-Making intentional choices, every day.
-Designing your life to have balance between what you need and what you need to do to preserve and protect the environment.
+Make intentional choices every day.
+Design your life to have a balance between what you need and what you need to do to preserve and protect the environment.